Kay-ddggxh/chirpy_chooks/README.md

 This project was deployed using [Heroku](https://heroku.com/), [ElephantSQL](https://www.elephantsql.com/) and [AWS](https://aws.amazon.com/).
 For a full list libraries refer to [Technologies Used](#technologies-used).

+## Development

+The following options are available to work with this code or run in a local environment.

+### Fork

+Any changes made to a forked repository do not affect the original repository.

+- Log into GitHub and click on repository to download ([chirpy_chooks](https://github.com/Kathrin-ddggxh/chirpy_chooks))
+- Click the **Fork** buttonin the top right-hand corner
+- Select a different owner if necessary
+- Click **Create Fork**
+- The repo is now in your chosen account and can be cloned or changed

+### Clone

+Changes made to a cloned repository will affect the original one.

+- Navigate to the main page of the repostitory (this could be a forked instance)
+- Click on the **Code** dropdown menu above the list of files
+- Choose a method to copy the URL for the repository: either via **HTTPS**, by using an **SSH key**, or by using **GitHub CLI**
+- In your work environment, open Git Bash and change current directory to target location for cloned repository
+- Type ``git clone`` followed by the copied URL and press enter **Enter**

+### Download as ZIP

+- Log into GitHub and click on repository to download ([chirpy_chooks](https://github.com/Kathrin-ddggxh/chirpy_chooks))
+- Select **Code** and click "Download Zip" file
+- Once download is completed, extract ZIP file and use in your local environment

 ## Source Credits

 ### References/Documentation/Tutorials